Beef-Bridge/How-to-work-with-different-Git-accounts/README.md

 - [Git](https://git-scm.com/) installed
 - Have a GitHub account
-- Have a GitLab account
+- Have a personal GitLab account or an company account

 # Configuration
 ## Create SSH Keys